peteash10/bugpowder/defining-a-zine/index.md

 A zine doesn't have to look like it was made in a 1980s bedsit by someone on the dole and to do this deliberately with a 2020's computer leaves a bit of a bad taste in my mouth.
 I mean, it's fine, do what you want.
 A retro-looking zine is just as valid as any zine.
 But a zine doesn't have to look like that.

+## Zines are a means to an end.

+One reason zines faded somewhat in the 2000s was the internet

 ---